-Long-term share saving programs, Skanska Employee Ownership Programs (“Seop 4” and “Seop 5”) have been implemented in the Company.
+Long-term share saving programs, Skanska Employee Ownership Programs (“Seop 5” and “Seop 6”) have been implemented in the Company.
 Such plans have been resolved by the General Meeting and are therefore excluded from these guidelines.
 New plans may also be resolved by the General Meeting.
-Seop 4 and Seop 5 give present and future employees the opportunity of becoming shareholders of Skanska and include permanent employees in the Skanska Group.
-The performance criteria used to assess the outcome of the plans are clearly linked to the business strategy and thereby to the Company’s long term value creation, including its sustainability.
-The performance criteria consist of financial targets at Group, Business Unit and/or Business Unit Cluster level.
-At present, the financial target applicable at Group level is growth in earning per share (“EPS”).
+Seop 5 and Seop 6 give present and future employees the opportunity of becoming shareholders of Skanska and include permanent employees in the Skanska Group.
+The performance criteria used to assess the outcome of the plans are clearly linked to the business strategy and thereby to the Company’s longterm value creation, including its sustainability agenda.
+The performance criteria consist of financial targets at Group, Business Unit and/or Business Unit Cluster level and as of Seop 6, also a non-financial target at Group level, related to the Group’s reduction of carbon emissions.
+At present, the financial target applicable at Group level is growth in earning per share (EPS).
 The financial targets applicable at Business Unit and/or Business Unit level vary depending on which business stream the relevant Business Unit or Business Unit Cluster belongs to, as set out in the table below.

 Termination of employment

 In the event of employment termination by the Company, the normal period of notice is six months, combined with severance pay corresponding to a maximum of 18 months fixed cash salary, or, alternatively, a period of notice of maximum 12 months, combined with severance pay corresponding to a maximum of 12 months fixed cash salary.
 Fixed cash salary during the notice period and severance pay may not together exceed an amount corresponding to the fixed cash salary for two years.
 When termination is made by the senior executive, the notice period may not exceed 12 months, without any right to severance pay.

 Remuneration to board members in addition to board fees